JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 > >
 > > ![CD4_and_CD8_not_CD8A_violin]({{ page.root }}/fig/CD4_and_CD8_not_CD8A_violin.png)
 > {: .solution}
->
+{: .challenge}

-> Whoops!
+Whoops!
 Forgot that the gene name for CD8 is actually CD8A.
 Just plain `CD8` is the name for the protein.

->
-> Let's try that again.
+Let's try that again.
 Plot a violin plot of CD4 and CD8A genes.

 >
 >> ## Solution
 >>